 This recipe makes such a complete and delicious meal, I find that pairing it with a simple veggie or salad is really all that you need.
 You can even add fresh or cooked peas to the dish, though my family prefers them on the side.

 Other Great Slow Cooker Meals

 I do love a great meal made in my Crockpot slow cooker.
-If you enjoy this meal, I think you’ll really like my Beef Stew Crockpot Recipe.
+If you enjoy this meal, I think you’ll really like my Beef Stew Crockpot Recipe as well as my Mississippi Pot Roast recipe.
 Heck, buy double the meat and make them both.
 Not only do I enjoy having an amazing meal ready at the end of the day, I find these dishes both reheat wonderfully.
 Having leftovers for lunch the next day never makes me sad!

 In a slightly different vein, Slow Cooker Chicken Tacos are another family favorite.
 But I don’t limit my use of this chicken to just tacos, it’s great for so many dishes.
 Some days I get it going in the morning, and figure out what exactly I’ll make with it as the day goes on.

 I hope your family enjoys this Slow Cooker Beef Stroganoff as much as mine does!

 - 2 pounds beef stew meat

 - 1/4 cup minced onion yellow onion suggested

 - 1/2 tsp salt